-THIS ITEM SHIPS FREE TO THE LOWER 48 UNITED STATES.
+THIS ITEM SHIPS FREE WITHIN THE UNITED STATES.

-**For inquiries/orders outside the lower 48 USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com**
+**For inquiries/orders outside the USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com to complete your order**

-The JWO Caster Correction Offset Bushings adjust the caster angle back towards the stock setting after lifting your G Wagon.
-This JWO product is made in the USA and features a two piece polyurethane bushing with zinc coated steel sleeve for easy installation.
+The JWO Caster Correction Offset Bushings adjust the caster angle of the front axle back towards the factory setting after lifting your G Wagon.
+This JWO product is 100% made in the USA and features a two piece polyurethane bushing with zinc coated steel sleeve for easy installation.
 Typical bushings feature an outer metal sleeve or are one piece polyurethane or rubber bushings that require pressing into place.
-These slide into the control arm from both sides so the use of a press is not necessary.
+These slide into the front radius/control arm slots from both sides so the use of a press is not necessary.

 These bushings benefit the driving feel by aiding the suspension and braking system from increased forces that come after lifting your vehicle.
-A positive caster is required for a vehicle to function.
+A positive caster is required for a vehicle to function properly.
 Going to a negative caster angle will make the vehicle very unpleasant.
 We recommend these for lifts between 2-4".
-For lifts less than 2 inches, they are beneficial but not typically necessary.
+For lifts less than 2 inches, they may be beneficial but not typically needed.
 For lifts beyond 4 inches, they will most likely not adjust your caster enough.

-If you have lifted your G, the suspension geometry has changed.
+If you have lifted your G, the front axle has twisted back.
 This can be an issue because now, the suspension and braking components are facing higher forces while driving.
 The higher you lift your vehicle, the more neutral (and ultimately negative) your caster will go.
 As a rule of thumb, you always want your caster to be positive.
 While a 2" lift doesn't change the caster all that much, it does change it towards more neutral.
 The closer to neutral you get, the harder it will be to control the vehicle as this greatly effects the position, angle, and alignment of essential suspension and drivetrain components.
-Depending on your vehicle model, the lift used, and the weight added to the vehicle, caster angle will vary but we have found a 50mm lift to be a good threshold for adding the offset bushings.
+Depending on your vehicle model, the lift used, and the weight added to the vehicle, caster angle will vary but we have found a 2 inch lift to be a good threshold for adding the offset bushings.